malonehedges/malonehedges.github.io/README.md

 # malone.io

-This is my personal website.
+This is the source code for my personal website, [malone.io](https://malone.io).

-I am using [Cactus](https://github.com/koenbok/Cactus/) as my static site generator.
+I am currently using [Cactus](https://github.com/koenbok/Cactus/) as my static site generator.

-Source is located on the `source` branch, while the live site is located on the `master` branch.
+The source code is located on the `source` branch, while the generated site is located on the `master` branch.

-Happy coding! :space_invader:
+:boom: